How to Optimize the UX of Your Email Marketing Campaigns

 Make it Accessible

 When designing your newsletter, you should think about accessibility.
-Some of your readers may have poor eyesight, so you want to make sure the text has good contrast with a good amount of white space, and the fonts are readable.
-You should also make sure your call to action buttons or links are nice and big, so it is easy to find and click even on a mobile device.
+Some of your readers may have poor eyesight, so you want to make sure the text has good contrast with a good amount of white space and the fonts are readable.
+You should also make sure your call-to-action buttons or links are nice and big, so they are easy to find and click on, even on a mobile device.

 Test it for UX